kodecocodes/ugn/02-materials/02-materials.markdown

 ![unreal engine wounds](images/03.png)

 As you can see, this is actually just a visual way of writing the expression `(0 + 1) * 5`.
 In fact, you can express a large variety of mathematical expressions as node expressions.
 The example above is very simple but you can actually use materials to perform complex maths too.
-A popular exercise for learning advanced materials is to simulate an ocean using Gerstner Waves.
+For example, a popular exercise for learning advanced materials is to simulate an ocean using Gerstner Waves.

-Most nodes will also have at least one input pin on the left-hand side and at least one output on the right-hand side.
+Most nodes will have at least one input pin on the left-hand side and at least one output on the right-hand side.
 An exception to this is the **Result** node.

 ### The Result node